Chargeback Analysts Explained

 Worst of all, a chargeback rate that exceeds 1% of your total transactions can get you dropped or even blacklisted by payment processors.

 Are chargeback analysts worth it?
-When they’re providing a positive ROI against the revenue you’re losing to chargebacks and processor fees, they absolutely are, but to find good chargeback analysts you have to know what to look for.
+When they’re providing a positive ROI against the revenue you’re losing to chargebacks and processor fees, they absolutely are.
+By taking advantage of their training and experience dealing with chargebacks, analysts can reduce chargeback rates, determine which disputes are worth fighting, and win more of those cases, often essentially paying for themselves through avoided fees and recovered revenue.
+However, in order to find a good chargeback analyst, you have to know what to look for.

 Chargeback analysts are financial investigators.
 Their primary task is to investigate disputed transactions to try to learn more about why disputes are occurring and how they can be resolved or prevented.
 They may provide some or all of the following services to merchants: